 The story of Septimus and Rezia was also one which incited sympathy and I thought their plight against Septimus’ undiagnosed shell shock was interesting to read about, particularly from the modern perspective, where we can see more effective methods of dealing with mental health issues such as PTSD.

 Woolf’s prose style was slightly hard to get used to, as she switches around between ideas and perspectives quite a lot without much notice.
 Having said that, once I gave the book a good go I managed to get into the style of it, and I think I would give some of Woolf’s other books a go.

 Have you read ‘Mrs Dalloway’?
 Are you a fan of Woolf’s fiction?
-Would you consider giving this book a go?
+Would you consider giving this book a go after my review?

 Let me know all your thoughts in the comments below.